mzaien/next-redirects/README.md

 ## major changes for v2:

-- Changed of <NextRedirects/> you can use <Redirects/> 😆 for better DX
+- Changed of `<NextRedirects/>` component into `<Redirects/>` you can use 😆 for better DX
 - Fully esm support
-- Suppouted Preact in v2 so all next.js project using Preact [Next-redirects-preact](https://www.npmjs.com/package/next-redirects-preact)
+- supported Preact in v2 so all next.js project using Preact [Next-redirects-preact](https://www.npmjs.com/package/next-redirects-preact)

 ## How to install